Measles

 - CDPHE and LPHAs both have authority to issue quarantine orders.

-- People under quarantine should be regularly contacted by public health to monitor for development of measles symptoms.
+- People under quarantine should be regularly contacted by public health to monitor for development of measles symptoms and ensure compliance.

 - Isolation